When developing Flipper plugins, the following IDEs are recommended:

 - Install the "Prettier" (esbenp.prettier-vscode) extension to enable automatic code-formatting.

 - If for some reason it is not working, the builtin TypeScript extension might be disabled.
 To enable it, to go to extensions, search for “@builtin typescript” and enable it.

 - XCode (for iOS plugins).

 Running Flipper from source (recommended)

-When developing Flipper plugins we strongly recommend to run from Flipper itself from source as well, as this yields several benefits:
+When developing Flipper plugins, it's strongly recommended to run from Flipper itself from source as well, as this yields the following benefits:

 - Automatic transpilation and bundling of loaded plugins: ES6, TypeScript, JSX.

 - React and Redux Dev Tools.